peter-hardman/ParticleCounter/README.md

 By syncing up with the 0x03, 0x02 sequence it is possible to collect the other data and then use it to reconstruct the data.

-This project uses PyQT5 and pyqtgraph to create a UI that can display the particle count for the last hour
+This project uses PyQT5 and pyqtgraph to create a UI that can display the particle count for the last hour.
+You will need to make modifications to figure out which serial port you are listening to the device on and adapt the code accordingly.